 Skip to Main Content

-RACE & JUSTICE: Native American Heritage Month
+Race & Justice: Native American Heritage Month

 National Native American Heritage Month had its inception at the beginning of the 20th century.
 There were many proponents of an "American Indian Day," including Dr. Arthur C. Parker, a member of the Seneca and the director of the Museum of Arts and Science in Rochester, N.Y., who convinced the Boy Scouts of America to begin holding a "First Americans" Day.
 Not long after, the Congress of the American Indian Association directed its president, Reverend Sherman Coolidge, a member of the Arapahoe, to issue a formal declaration establishing "American Indian Day."
 On September 28, 1915, Coolidge issued a proclamation that "declared the second Sunday of each May as American Indian Day and contained the first formal appeal for recognition of Indians as citizens."